CarlosBayarri/rrhh-app-concept/README.md

 The application reflects a CRUD under a very minimalist design with the sole purpose of reflecting said interaction.
 Material has been implemented for the design.
 The application should mainly show a list of departments and another of employees.
 For this purpose, from the main module, they have been divided into two modules, one for each one, which bring together three components: child, form and list.

+The state of the application is managed with Redux.
+The user reduder allow us to manage the user information from Firebase.
+Also we have the departments and staf reducers.

+The prototype of this application is in this [PDF](https://github.com/CarlosBayarri/rrhh-app-concept/blob/master/BasicConcept.pdf).

 ### App startup
 This application is in [GitHubPages](https://carlosbayarri.github.io/rrhh-app-concept/), [Firebase](https://rrhh-app-9601b.firebaseapp.com/) and docker.
 In the package.json there is some scripts to create and run the docker image:
 - docker_build